-State courts routinely consider a set of sources that have been little noticed by the academy and largely ignored by the federal judiciary, but that provide key information about the bill-drafting process: state legislative drafting manuals.
-Every state legislature has a legislative services office comprised of professional, nonpartisan drafters who assist legislators in preparing bills.
+sional, nonpartisan drafters who assist legislators in preparing bills.
 Thirty-seven states' offices publish bill drafting manuals that are available to the public and contain a prescribed set of drafting instructions on formatting, grammar, word choice, and style.
 Although the legislative drafting offices in the U.S. Senate and House of Representatives both publish drafting manuals, these manuals have played little role in the federal courts' statutory interpretation jurisprudence.
-By contrast, several state courts have cited drafting manuals to assist in resolving statutory questions.
+By contrast, several state courts have cited drafting manuals to asassist in resolving statutory questions.
 The manuals enable courts to construe statutes in light of the drafters' shared understandings of the legislation and the intended meanings of particular words and phrases.
-These developments n.
-In addition to these comprehensive empirical studies that examine the legislative process at a general level, certain case studies have focused on the drafting of particular pieces of legislation.
-See, e.g., Edward L. Rubin, Legislative Methodology: Some Lessons from the Truth-in-Lending Act, 80 GEO.
-L.J.
-233, 242-81 (1991).
+These developments are key to the emerging debate about the role of the legislative drafting process in statutory interpretation theories and doctrines.